Day Trip to Strategic Missile Base

 Underground Launch Command Center

-The highlight of the museum premises is a descent 33 meters underground to the Launch Command Center.
-Where visitors are allowed to sit in the seat behind the missile launch control panel press the “big red button» if they dare of course.
+The highlight of the museum premises is a descent of 33 meters underground to the Launch Command Center.
+Where visitors are allowed to sit in the seat behind the missile launch control panel, press the “big red button» if they dare, of course.
 I did!

 It is a round metal tube, 3.3 meters in diameter and 125 tons in weight.
 It is located inside a silo three meters below the ground.
 There are eleven compartments with everything needed to keep the Unified Command Post running autonomously for up to 45 days in case of a nuclear war.